Cultivated icon Cultivated

 Current challenge

 Although plant-based meat products have gained increased attention in recent years, the majority of consumers still find them to be lacking regarding taste and cost.
 Cultivated meat is an emerging option that is anticipated to have the same or a highly similar taste profile to conventional meat, but it will enter the market at a higher cost than plant-based meat, and competing on price with commodity meats will be a challenge until the field is much more mature.
 Although life cycle analyses of cultivated meat suggest environmental improvements compared to traditional meat production, plant-based meat will likely offer more environmental benefits compared to early cultivated meat products.
-Hybrid or blended products that combine plant-based protein with cultivated meat present an avenue for improving the end products’ taste, cost, and sustainability.
+Hybrid products that combine plant-based protein with cultivated meat present an avenue for improving the end products’ taste, cost, and sustainability.

 Proposed solution

 Plant-based meat and cultivated meat pose a promising animal-free hybrid option.
 Compared to conventional meat products, cultivated meat hybrids could have improved nutritional profiles and are expected to demonstrate improved animal welfare and environmental impacts.
 Most first-generation cultivated meat products like GOOD Meat will likely contain plant-based blends to varying degrees.
-With 68% of plant-based producers eager to incorporate cultivated fat, a promising strategy for some cellular agriculture companies (Mission Barns, Peace of Meat, Hoxton Farms) is to combine cultivated fat and plant-based meat, given fat’s desirable organoleptic properties and contribution to species-specific flavors.
+With 68 percent of plant-based producers eager to incorporate cultivated fat, a promising strategy for some cellular agriculture companies (Mission Barns, Peace of Meat, Hoxton Farms) is to combine cultivated fat and plant-based meat, given fat’s desirable organoleptic properties and contribution to species-specific flavors.
 Other technologies like precision fermentation for fat and other ingredients may also advance plant-based and cultivated meat.
 Numerous hybrid combinations and structures like Novameat’s steak of plant-based meat, fermentation-derived protein, and cultivated meat (replacing conventional meat) could enable a wide variety of benefits to improve nutrition, taste, cost, sustainability, and animal welfare.

 Anticipated impact